Sentence Improvement

 Correct Option: C

-Hence, was ringing repeatedly is the right usage.
+Hence, it sells them is the right usage.